charlescoult/ic/train/README.md

 Model training

+## Installation

+* Docker
+* Docker Compose

-## Note regarding (NVidia Container Toolkit Installation)[https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html]
+### Note regarding (NVidia Container Toolkit Installation)[https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html]
 In order for the `ic-train-worker` docker container to be built, the `nvidia-container-runtime` must be used.

 * Ensure `nvidia-container-toolkit` is installed